mggates39/EightBitCPUSim/README.md

 #### Registers
 The A register (Accumulator) is the only register available in the `ld` command.
-The output register is considered unique and populated via the `out` opcode which moves the contents of the `ALU` into the display register.
+The output register is considered unique and populated via the `out` opcode which moves the contents of the `Accumulator` into the display register.

 #### Behavior of `ld` - Load
 There are three situations for the use of the load command: